-In this blog series, we will report on the production progress and other news of The Expanse each week.
+In this new blog series, we will report on the production progress and other news of The Expanse each week.
 We will collect the latest social media and press activity from the show’s production team, cast, and the community.
 We hope this series will be useful for those who are not able to closely monitor social media, and provide an easy way to catch up on all the latest Expanse updates each week.

 To catch up on the previous week of updates, check out our last post here.

 This week, Orbit Books released Persepolis Rising in paperback.
 The latest novel of The Expanse is the seventh book in the planned nine-book series.
 The next entry, Tiamat’s Wrath, is scheduled for release in March.
 If you haven’t caught up on the books yet, be sure to grab your copy here.

 We also have some potential casting news: Reddit user /u/El1045 spotted a cast entry for David Draper on the show’s IMDb page, to be played by Kolton Stewart.
 It’s important to note that anyone can edit IMDb listings, so until the production team confirms, this remains speculative.
 However, if true, it hints that we may see an adaptation of Gods of Risk, the novella exploring Bobbie Draper’s return to her home on Mars.
 We have already heard from Naren Shankar, the series showrunner, that Mars will be explored in greater detail this season, so this could be exciting news.
 Mars has seen the least screentime of all the three major factions so far, so MCR fans should be happy to hear that we may be seeing more of the red planet.